jon-wade/ice-test/readme.md

-#ICE 'Magic Square' Technical Test Solution
+#'Magic Square' Technical Test Solution
 Final version of the JS to work out all possible 3x3 'magic squares', fully commented for ease of understanding.

 ##Console Output